 How important is sustainability as a purchase criteria?

-Sustainability comes in many different shapes and sizes – spanning resource preservation, use of renewable energy sources, and emissions generated or offset, to name a few.
+Sustainability comes in many different shapes and sizes – spanning resource preservation, use of renewable energy sources, and emissions generated, or using more efficient technology like drones to reduce multiple factors at once..
 So how do consumers choose where to focus?

 We asked our study respondents how they prioritized different aspects of sustainability based on the UN Sustainability Development Goals.
 Across the globe, we didn’t see any difference in importance, and goals pertaining to social and environmental causes were equally important (77 to 78 percent).
 However, when we honed in on consumers’ shopping behavior in different industries, we were able to detect differences.
 In a vacuum, sustainability is a much more important criterion for consumers when looking for an energy/utilities provider or a new car compared to, e.g., financial services.